chef/community-site/site/content/_index.md

     url: 'https://www.inspec.io'
 community:
   body: >-
     We'll be featuring some of our amazing community members in the coming months, so keep an eye out for updates.
-If you'd like to share your Chef Community story, get in touch at community@chef.io
+If you'd like to share your Chef Community story, get in touch at [community@chef.io](mailto:community@chef.io)

-    <a href="#" class="btn btn-primary-white">Learn More</a>
   header: We're all in this
   header2: Together
 resources: